 To be clear, whether or not a given database column permits null values is an entirely different question, best left to database designers.
 For example, a database table might record which patient occupies which hospital bed.
 It may be reasonable and correct to assign a null patient ID if the bed is currently available.
 However, there are alternative methods of representing this situation, and the database designer should be free to choose the right alternative taking into account the specifics of the application under development.

-2 thoughts on “No business value in nulls
+2 responses to “No business value in nulls”

 It seems to me that a null might imply a business value, depending on the scenario.
 In the examples you provided, I’d agree nulls don’t make much sense.